Lilliesleaf: Modern village

 In covenanting times, conventicles were held on Lilliesleaf moor.

 Lilliesleaf currently has two pubs, the Cross Keys and the Plough.
 There is also a cafe named "The Jammy Coo" which sells food, drinks, paintings and jewelry.
 Lilliesleaf has a primary school and one church in current use.
 There is also a village hall - the Currie Memorial Hall - located next to the school and was at one time opposite a field, now replaced by housing.

 The village is part of the Selkirk High School catchment area and the local children will generally attend this upon finishing primary school.

 There is no regular public transport in Lilliesleaf.
-Lilliesleaf has no shops, but use to have a hardware shop, post office (with a hairdresser in its back room), a pottery and a grocer (Haldane's), all of which closed down in the 1990s.
+Lilliesleaf has no shops, but used to have a hardware shop, post office (with a hairdresser in its back room), a pottery and a grocer (Haldane's), all of which closed down in the 1990s.
 For a short time in the 90s there was also a fishmonger and an antique shop as well but neither lasted long.

 On Sundays certain local residents took on the responsibility of providing Sunday papers for the village and it was common place to see people queuing at no 5 Muselie Drive for their papers and fresh rolls.
 After this practice ended there was a number of years before the Sunday papers were once again available in the village.
 This time they were delivered to people's houses by boys going round the village with the papers in the wooden bogie.

 The village has one play park at the bottom of Muselie Drive which has seen many changes.